adelhpour/NetworkInfoTranslator/README.md

 ## How to Use

-sbmplot can be installed from <a href="https://test.pypi.org/">TestPyPI</a> using pip as:
+Sbmplot can be installed from <a href="https://test.pypi.org/">TestPyPI</a> using pip as:

 `pip install -i https://test.pypi.org/simple/ sbmlplot`